Family HANDBOOK

 The daily aftercare program consists of:

 Signup forms for vacation week Childcare will be sent out in advance of vacations.
+This will be posted on bloomz.
 Sign up and payment must be received prior to the start of the vacation week.

 A copy of the DHHS child care regulation handbook is available in the director’s office as well as at http://www.maine.gov/dhhs/ocfs/ec/occhs/cclicensing.htm In accordance with section 9.2.2.10 ACADIA Academy is required to report any licensing violations to DHHS licensing officers immediately.
 If parents/guardians feel that regulations have been violated they are encouraged to speak with the director immediately for clarification of the rules and remediation of the problem.
 If the family does not feel the issue has been resolved, they may contact DHHS by calling 287- 9300.